Lunastellia/AmongUs-Challenger-Map/README.md

 ## Exclusive available maps:

 • Challenger Polus / Polus Nuclear (version 2.0)

-• Mira Challenger (version 2.1)
+• Mira Challenger (version 2.1) [is not compatible with Hide and seek mode for now]

 • Challenger Skeld (version 1.1)